Welcome to this detailed guide about how to trade and calculate the Awesome Oscillator and its partner the Acc/Dec Indicator.

 The Acc/Dec Indicator measures the momentum of the Awesome Oscillator.
 This is useful because it shows us whether price momentum is speeding up or slowing down.
-Like the Awesome Oscillator, it uses green and red bars to show whether it is rising or falling.
+Like the Awesome Oscillator, it uses green and red bars to confirm whether it is rising or falling.

 How to Trade Using the Awesome Oscillator and Acc/Dec Indicator